Communication Studies Transfer Pathway Degree

 Minnesota State Transfer Pathways offer students curriculum that is designed to fully transfer to a parallel program at one of seven universities in the Minnesota State system:

-- Metropolitan State University: Professional Communication, Bachelor of Arts degree
+- Metropolitan State University: Professional Communication Bachelor of Science (BS) degree

-- Minnesota State University, Mankato: Communication Studies, Bachelor of Science degree
+- Minnesota State University, Mankato: Communication Studies Bachelor of Science (BS) degree

-- Southwest Minnesota State University: Communication Studies, Bachelor of Arts degree
+- Southwest Minnesota State University: Communication Studies Bachelor of Arts (BA) degree (Public Relations Emphasis)

-- St. Cloud State University: Communication Studies Bachelor of Arts, degree; Communication Studies Supplementary, Bachelor of Arts degree; Communication Studies Interdepartmental, Bachelor of Science degree
+- St. Cloud State University: Communication Studies Bachelor of Arts (BA) degree, Communication Studies Supplementary Bachelor of Arts (BA) degree; Communication Studies Interdepartmental Bachelor of Science (BS) degree

-- Winona State University: Communication Studies, Bachelor of Arts degree
+- Winona State University: Communication Studies Bachelor of Arts (BA) degree (General Leadership and Advocacy, Organizational)

 By completing this program, students will achieve the following learning goals: